 Step 5: Double click on the locker.bat file to run it.
 It will immediately create a folder called Private.

 Step 6: Put your folders/files you need to password protect into the Private folder.
-Then double click on the locker.bat file to run it again.
+Then double-click on the locker.bat file to run it again.
 This time it will ask if you’re sure you want to lock the folder.
-Press Y and hit Enter to make sure.
+Type Y and hit Enter to make sure.

 Now, anyone who wants to open the folder will need to run the locker.bat file and enter the correct password.

 If you forgot your password unable to open the protected folder, take it easy.
 Just need to right-click on the locker.bat file and select Edit.
 Then you can see the password you set.